A sample of the decades of DIO & DR vindications that have

 [DR does not pretend to be always right.
 To the contrary, he has made a point of highlighting his very, very few errors — only 2 of substance (neither debuting in DIO) throughout a 4-decade research career — adding severe criticism of his slips.
 (Even poking fun at himself for one of them in boldprint on the cover of his own journal.)
 This is not a virtue which has proved particularly contagious among DR's detractors.]

-In the 1960s, the official US Naval Observatory mass of Pluto was 0.91 Earths, and the Percival Lowell mathematical prediction of the place and orbit of Pluto in 1915 (long before its 1930 discovery) was thought to have merit.
-But in Sky&Telescope 38:160-162 (1968 March), DR estimated Pluto's mass as 0.03 Earth-masses and thus outlandishly contended — against a majority of scientists — that the famous, remarkably correct Lowell orbital prediction was a complete accident, because Pluto's mass was greatly too small to cause sufficient perturbations on Uranus' orbit to justify a prediction that was supposed to have been based on such perturbations.
+In the 1960s, the official US Naval Observatory mass of Pluto was c.1 Earth (defying valid 1930s reasoning by Bower, Brown, & Baade, etc.), and the Percival Lowell mathematical prediction of the place and orbit of Pluto in 1915 (long before its 1930 discovery) was still thought to have merit.
+But in Sky&Telescope 38:160-162 (1968 March), DR contended — against a then-majority of scientists (official USNO mass, used by Eckart, Brouwer, & Clemence: 0.91 Earths) — that the famous, remarkably correct Lowell orbital prediction was a complete accident, because Pluto's mass was greatly too small to cause sufficient perturbations on Uranus' orbit to justify a prediction that was supposed to have been based on such perturbations.
 The truth of DR's 1968 position is now totally undisputed.

-Following this up in top journals of the Amer Astr Soc
+Following up on this in top journals of the Amer Astr Soc

-the two bodies had similar masses.
-His final estimate
+which indicated that the two bodies had similar masses.

 and it turned out that, of all the many estimates of Pluto's mass